ajdungan/vasttools/README.md

 ### change bid for multiple gpu machines

-single line command, must declare first (i.e. lowest) instance id number.
-Note: currently background job creates a single instance for each system gpu rather than a single instance with multiple GPUs.
-It is often advantageous to change the bid price on all gpus on a machine.
+Single line command to change interruptable bid for background job, as it is often advantageous to change the bid price on all gpus on a machine.
+You must declare the variable 'machine1' with the first (i.e. lowest) instance id number (unique instance id numbers are in sequential order).
+Note: currently background job creates a single instance for each system gpu rather than a single instance with multiple GPUs

 For 4 gpu machine
 ```